Best practices to secure against a data breach

 6. RUN SCANS AFTER SIGNIFICANT NETWORK CHANGES

-In addition to running your vulnerability scans quarterly, scans need to be run after any significant change.
+In addition to running your vulnerability scans quarterly, you should run scans after any significant change.

 What defines a significant change?
 A significant change depends on how your environment is configured.
-But in general, “if an upgrade or modification could allow access to cardholder data or affect the security of the cardholder data environment, then it could be considered significant.”
+But a significant change is typically an upgrade or modification that could allow access to patient records or affect the security of your environment.

 Scanning after significant changes means it should happen within a reasonable timeframe.
 If you make significant changes to your system the day after your quarterly internal or external scan, test your changes and scan that week.